-2.2.2 GOLDMAN SCHOOL OF DENTAL MEDICINE
+2.2.3 HENRY M. GOLDMAN SCHOOL OF DENTAL MEDICINE

-The Boston University Henry M. Goldman School of Dental Medicine ("GSDM") is a premier academic dental institution promoting excellence in dental education, research, oral health care, and community service to improve the overall health of the global population.
-The mission of the GSDM is to:
+The Boston University Henry M. Goldman School of Dental Medicine is a premier academic dental institution promoting excellence in dental education, research, oral health care, and community service whose mission is to improve the overall health of the global population by:

-- Provide outstanding service to a diverse group of students, patients, faculty, staff, alumni, and healthcare professionals within its facilities, the community, and the world; - Shape the future of the profession through scholarship, creating and disseminating new knowledge, developing and using innovative technologies and educational methodologies, and by promoting critical thinking and lifelong learning; and - Support this mission using responsible financial policies and philanthropy.
+- Providing outstanding service to a diverse group of students, patients, faculty, staff, alumni, and healthcare professionals within its facilities, the community, and the world; - Shaping the future of the profession through scholarship, creating and disseminating new knowledge, developing and using innovative technologies and educational methodologies, and by promoting critical thinking and lifelong learning; and - Supporting this mission using responsible financial policies and philanthropy.